ObAIoT/-GAS-ObAIoT_GASAPI/README.md

 # ObAIoT_GASAPI
-A collection of useful Google Apps Script API.<br/>
+A collection of useful Google Apps Script API.You may add the API in you Apps Script project or call the API by web service.<br/>
-You may add the API in you Apps Script project or call the API by web service.< First of all, a Gmail verifier is present for validating if a email address is a valid "Gmail".<br/>
+First of all, a Gmail verifier is present for validating if a email address is a valid "Gmail".

 # Setup
 * Google Apps Script API